How to Deal With Debts

 15 Ways of Paying off Debts:

 1. Gardening – growing your own vegetables, flowers and fruits helps you save money to pay your creditors.
-You don't have to buy them or you can do gardening for others and get paid for it.
+You don't have to buy organic vegetables and fruits thus saving you money or you can do gardening for others and get paid for it.
 If you have spare vegetables from your garden, you can sell them in the market stalls to pay off your debt.

 2. Dog walking – if you like walking dogs, offer your services and get paid for it.

-3. Selling Crafts and baking cakes – When you know how to knit, crochet, you can sell crafts on E-bay or Craig list.
-If you are good at baking cakes, you can sell them at work, or on your local town hall with market stalls on certain days.
-Crocheted and knitted stuff like hats, shawls, scarfs, slippers, bags, baby clothes and booties are also good sellers on the internet.
+3. Selling Crafts and baking cakes – When you know how to knit and crochet, you can sell crafts on E-bay, Amazon or Craig list.
+Crocheted and knitted stuff are good sellers on the internet like baby hats, baby booties, baby clothes, mobile phone covers, scarfs, adult hats and many more.
+If you are good at baking cakes, you can sell them at work, or on your local town hall with market stalls on certain days or advertise on the internet like Facebook, Twitter and Pinterest or other social media that you join.

 4. Taking on extra work or doing overtime at work. – Doing overtime at work certainly helps earn extra money to pay off debts.
 Offer cleaning and care work services in the community.
 Advertise your talents on local shop windows.
-Do cleaning and shopping for elderly people who can't get their shopping by themselves if you got a car.
+Do cleaning and shopping for elderly people who can't get their shopping by themselves if you got a car or drive them to their doctor's appointments.

-6. Give up the car for a while and use public transport to save money on petrol, road tax and insurance. – Public transport is cheaper than running a car.
+6. Give up the car for a while and use public transport – to save money on petrol, road tax, mot and car insurance.
+Public transport is cheaper than running a car.
 I know it is not convenient for others but sometimes we have to make cut backs when we are in debt.
 Once your debt is paid off, then you can use your car again.

-7. De-clutter and sell stuff that you don't need that is just gathering dust in the attic or just cluttering your home.
+7. De-clutter and sell stuff – have a clear out and sell the things that you don't need that is just gathering dust in the attic or just cluttering your home.
 Do some car boot selling.

-8. Stop buying clothes and shoes for a while until debts are paid off, make do of what you got.
-Buy from charity shops, sometimes they sell new expensive clothes and new shoes cheaply.
+8. Stop buying clothes and shoes – stop buying clothes and shoes for a while until debts are paid off, make do of what you got.
+Buy from charity shops, sometimes they sell new expensive clothes,bags and new shoes cheaply.

 9. Stop borrowing – don't borrow any more to pay off your loans or credit cards.
 Cut up all your credit cards and save for things you want to buy.
 Never borrow from Payday Loans, their interest is too expensive to repay.

-10. Stop smoking and drink sensibly – I know it is hard to give up a formed habit but we have to do it if we are in debt.
+10. Stop or quit smoking and drink sensibly – I know it is hard to give up a formed habit but we have to make sacrifices when we are in debt.
 Cigarettes, tobaccos, and alcohol are expensive to buy and they ruin our health.
 Alcohol is okay as long as we drink in moderation.
 We need a little treat when we are in debt to keep us going.

-11. Start doing baby sitting for friends or people who have kids and get paid for it.
-There is quite a demand for babysitters.
+11. Baby Sitting – start baby sitting for friends or people who have kids and get paid for it.
+There is quite a demand for babysitters and the pay is good as well.
+This can be done in your spare time if you have a main job.

-12. Taking on lodgers or students when you have spare rooms or renting your garage or parking space in your home if you don't use it.
+12. Taking on lodgers or students – renting out your spare rooms or renting your garage or parking space in your home if you don't use it.
+If you just want lodgers occasionally, rent your room to students who will be with you during school time.
 We rented our spare bedroom for a few years and it helped us pay off our mortgage.

 14. Pet setting – sometimes there are people who go on holiday but they got cats or dogs and they need someone to look after them when they go away.
 It is a good way of earning extra money to pay off debts.